ctablex/core/packages/ctablex-table/docs/COMPONENTS.md

 ### What It Does

 1. Provides data array via `ContentProvider`
-2. Extracts column definitions from children
+2. Extracts column definitions from children (those marked with `__COLUMNS__`)
-3. Provides columns via `ColumnsProvider`
+3. Removes extracted columns from the render tree
-4. Sets up `DEFINITION_PART` context for column extraction
+4. Provides columns via `ColumnsProvider` for later rendering

 ### Type Parameter